vtjeng/vtjeng.github.io/_posts/2025-04-04-singapore-recs.md

 ### Payments

-You'll be able to pay with your card almost anywhere; and cash is now only really necessary at places like hawker centers (you could even try e-payments there if you're willing to set it up ...).
+You'll be able to pay with your card almost anywhere; and cash is now only really necessary at places like hawker centres (you could even try e-payments there if you're willing to set it up ...).
 I still recommend cash for convenience; if you know me personally I'm happy to exchange excess Singapore dollars for US dollars.